AustinZhai8/Smart-Alarm/README.md

 ```

 The SD files are opened exactly once on entering sleep mode and closed exactly once on exit.
-An earlier version reopened them per write, which corrupted the card — that lesson is now
+An earlier version reopened them per write, which corrupted the card.
+That lesson is now
 enforced in the architecture.

 ### Training data